M64GitHub/libtsprites/README.md

 no board or screen or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage))

-A special case: The coordinate-system by default uses measurements in blocks.
+The coordinate-system by default uses measurements in blocks.
 Shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`. `TSprites` can be moved freely in the coordinate-system, while anything "character-based" like strings or shapes of ASCII/UTF-8 characters only in Y-steps of 2.

-With a bit of trickery, also completely smooth (almost pixelwise) movements of a pair of blocks can be achieved: in 1/8 fraction steps of a characters dimension.
-This only works for "logical blocks" in dimensions of a character (2 blocks in height) '█'.
+A special case: Wth a bit of trickery, also completely smooth (almost pixelwise) movements of 2 stacked blocks ('█') can be achieved: in 1/8 fraction steps of a characters dimension.
 Those "double blocks" are called `soft-blocks`.
 They can be smoothly moved only: in either the X- or the Y-coordinate, not both at the same time.